openjdk/jdk/src/utils/IdealGraphVisualizer/README.md

-The JVM provides some entry functions to dump graphs from a debugger such as `gdb` or `rr`, see the different variants of `igv_print` and `igv_append` in `src/hotspot/share/opto/compile.cpp`.
+The JVM provides some entry functions to dump graphs from a debugger such as `gdb` or `rr`, see the different variants of `igv_print` and `igv_append` in `compile.cpp`.
 In combination with the IGV network interface, these functions enable a powerful interactive workflow where the user can simultaneously step through C2's code and visualize the evolving Ideal graph.
 Note that, to produce and print meaningful C2 call stacks, these functions take the stack pointer, frame pointer, and program counter registers as arguments.
 These are usually `$sp`, `$fp`, and `$pc`:

 ```
 (gdb) p igv_print(true, $sp, $fp, $pc)